helidon-io/helidon/docs/se/guides/config.md

 3. You must specify the existing `application.yaml` or Helidon will not use it as a configuration source even though it is considered a default source.
 <!--@mdc :: -->

+Build and run the application (without the system property).
+Invoke the
 endpoint:

 ```shell [Terminal]